elliecrossleyfells/inner-solar-system/README.md

 2D Inner solar system simulation using pygame library

+Download the planet_img.png files in the same location as your code

 <b><u>This sim does:</b></u>
  - Uses mass, acceleration and forces and mathematical constants for the Astronomical Unit (AU), the gravitational constant ect.
  - Size of planets and orbital distances have been accurately scaled